ltzheng/Replica-Currency-Estimation/README.md

 ## Model

-Consider an autoregressive model,which predicts the occurrence of next update according to the previous adjacent updates.
+Consider an autoregressive model, which predicts the occurrence of next update according to the previous adjacent updates.
 There are global and local algorithms here.

 To run the model with default setting:
 ```bash